Iandmee/P3rs1f1l3/Linux_persistence_addons.md

 ```bash
 echo /path/to/badguy >> /etc/rc.local
 ```
 Add your binary to *rc.local* config.
-On every start of the system your binary will start too.
+On every system startup your binary will be executed.

 #### Detection:
 User can see malicious string in */etc/rc.local*